Hannah-Abi/Weather-Data-Pipeline-with-Apache-Airflow/README.md

             - IdentifyFile: File path of the pem file downloaded from AWS
         3. Open a remote window >> Connect to host >> choose the remote connect I have created " Weather-Airflow_Project" >> Select the platform of the instance (Linux)
 #### Step 2 - Edit incound rule
+- The Inbound Rules control the incoming traffic that's allowed to reach the instance.
+- The purpose of this is to see the UI of Airflow in the set up port
+#### Step 3 - Install dependences and neccessary libraries needed
+**sudo apt update** -- Update the EC2 that have been created **sudo apt install python3-pip** - install Python if needed **sudo apt install python3.10-venv** - install virtual environment **python3 -m venv airflow_venv** - creating a virtual environment named "airflow_venv" **sudo pip install pandas** - install pandas in the created VEN (virtual environment) sudo pip install s3fs
+**sudo pip install apache-airflow** - install Apache Airflow
+**airflow standalone** - to call airflow
+#### Step 3 - Creat DAGs
+- In the airflow, create connection to the API
+- See the file weather_dag.py